 New means that the request was received but that it has not been opened and has probably not been assigned to an agent.
 The New status can indicate that the support team is evaluating it to determine who should be assigned to resolve it.

 Pending means that the assigned agent has a follow-up question for the requester.
 The agent may need more information about the support issue.
 Requests that are set to Pending typically remain that way until the requester responds and provides the information the agent needs to continue resolving the request.

 Solved means that the agent has resolved the support issue.
-Solved tickets are closed, typically, a number of days after they have been set to Solved (the exact number of days depends on how an Administrator set this up for your Zendesk).
+Solved tickets are closed, typically, a number of days after they have been set to Solved (the exact number of days depends on how an Administrator set this up).
 Until a ticket is closed, the requester can reopen the ticket.
 For example, the requester may not agree with the agent that the support issue is resolved and reply back to the ticket solved email notification.

 Closed means that the ticket is complete and can't be reopened.
 Requesters however can create follow-up requests for closed requests.